 A part of the properties is common for all figures - these are the coordinates of the center of the figure and the angles of rotation relative to the corresponding coordinate axes.
-Pressing the button \mathbf{E} (see.
+Pressing the button $\mathbf{E}$ (see.
 Fig. 10) located near the rotation angles values leads to zeroing figure rotation matrix.

-The presence of a check mark in the field Invert normal means the following: the absence of a check mark means that the substance is enclosed in the boundaries of the surface, and there is no substance around the figure, the presence of a check mark means that the surface boundaries release an empty volume of space in the substance, i.e. the normal is directed to the other side.
+Checking the Invert normal box allows you to change the direction of the normal of surface.
+This means that if the checkbox is not checked (the normal is not inverted), then the substance (the body of the figure) is enclosed within the boundaries of the surface of this figure, and there is no substance around the figure.
+And vice versa, the checked tick means for this figure that the boundaries of its surface allocate an empty volume of space in the substance.
+In this case, one more figure will be required for limit the space by another surface.
+For a correct calculation, all elements must be closed on all sides.